teachingaway/teachingaway.github.io/pages/trademark-basics.md

 # Trademark Symbols: ™ and ®

-Use the **™** symbol after an *unregistered* trademark.
-Use the **®** symbol after a *registered* trademark.
+Use the **™** symbol with *unregistered* trademark.
+Use the **®** symbol with a *registered* trademark.
 These trademark symbols  tell your customers and competitors that you are claiming trademark rights in your brand name or logo or slogan.

 - - -